tig3r66/osce-gpt/README.md

 # OSCE-GPT

 This is a natural language processing app that offers communications practice with patients across various clinical scenarios.
 Upon finishing the clinical scenario, the app provides AI-generated feedback and AI-generated SOAP notes at the user's request.
 This app is powered by Streamlit, OpenAI Whisper API, Google text-to-speech API, and GPT.

-Online app: [OSCE-GPT](https://www.oscegpt.com).
+Check out the app hosted online: [OSCE-GPT](https://www.oscegpt.com).

 ## Installation